Fujifilm X100T vs Leica CL

 It is notable that the X100T has a microphone port, which is missing on the CL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100T and the Leica CL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.